Text by Andy Pilc; Photos by Jessie on a Journey

 “Do you want to splurge and stay in a castle?
 It’s $128 per night.”

 This is what I’d asked Jessie when researching AirBnBs for our two-week trip through the South of France.
 I was using the word “splurge” because there were plenty of options for France hotels and guesthouses for under $50; however, to stay the night in a gorgeous castle for what some hostel dorms cost in NYC seemed like an incredible deal.

 And it was.

-To help you plan an epic South of France trip with equally epic accommodations, here were our five favorite stays.
+To help you plan an epic South of France trip with equally epic accommodations, here is a France travel guide sharing our five favorite stays.